Graph Fairing Convolutional Networks for Anomaly Detection: Conclusion

 \section{Conclusion}

 In this paper, we introduced a graph convolutional network with skip connection for semi-supervised anomaly detection on graph-structured data by learning effective node representations in an end-to-end fashion.
-The proposed framework is theoretically motivated by implicit fairing and derived directly from the Jacobi iterative method.
-Through extensive experiments, we demonstrated the competitive or superior performance of our model in comparison with the current state of the art on five benchmark datasets.
+The update rule of the proposed graph fairing convolutional network (GFCN) is theoretically motivated by implicit fairing and derived directly from the Jacobi iterative method.
+GFCN integrates skip connections between the initial feature matrix and each hidden layer.
+This allows our model to retain and reuse the original node features throughout the network, enabling better information propagation.
+We also showed that GFCN has the same time and memory complexity as the standard GCN, despite the inclusion of skip connections for improved node representations.
+Through extensive experiments, we demonstrated the competitive or superior performance of our model in comparison with the current state of the art on five benchmark datasets.While GFCN's intuitive design provides a solid theoretical foundation, it may face scalability challenges when dealing with very large graphs like many GCN-based methods.
 For future work, we plan to apply our approach to other downstream tasks on graph-structured data.
 We also intend to incorporate higher-order neighborhood information into the graph structure of the model, where nodes not only receive latent representations from their 1-hop neighbors, but also from multi-hop neighbors.